fksalviano/api-crud/README.md

 - **GetWeatherForecast**:
     Sample use case based on the sample .net API WeatherForecast.

-### Worker
+### API

-The API micro-service with the Controllers and endpoints.
+The API micro-service with the Endpoints, using minimal api endpoints mapping.

 ### Dependency Injection